crownedgrouse/geas/README.md

 `GEAS_HTTP_OPTS` | `string`       | `httpc` options       | Erlang term string with a final dot   |            | 2.6 |

-Under compat table output, some informations can be shown depending those environment variables and analyze result.
+Under compat table output, some information can be shown depending those environment variables and analyze result.
 A single capital letter is used as tag for each information.

    - C = Current : Current Erlang major.minor release used (for example 20.2)